rladies-irvine/pi-day/README.md

-# pi-day
-Celebrating Pi Day with R!
+# Celebrating Pi Day with R

+## Author: Alyssa Columbus

+Join us in commemorating Pi Day by [exploring how to estimate $\pi$ using Monte Carlo simulations](https://rpubs.com/acolumbus/pi-day).